Starburst Galaxy

 DDL and DML #

 You cannot directly modify the live table definition or delete or update data with SQL statements.
-See Change columns to learn how to alter columns through the UI.
+See Update schema to learn how to alter the schema through the UI.

 To delete data, set a data retention threshold to purge data from the live table at a specified interval.
 To filter out unwanted data, create a view on the live table with a predicate to filter out the data you do not want, or perform the filtering as part of a data pipeline for the table.